Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ultimodal} learning, particularly vision-language (or vision-text) learning, has attracted significant attention in the community in recent years.
-With larger datasets and more powerful computing resources, researchers can train image-language foundation models that can adapt to many downstream tasks and modalities.
-Image-based multi-modality systems such as CLIP\cite{intro:clip} and BLIP\cite{intro:blip} showed that training models with pairs of images and texts at scale can yield widely transferable features.
-Newer models like MDETR\cite{intro:mdetr} and GroundingDINO\cite{intro:groundingdino} go further by aligning free-form language with locally aligned image regions, closing the gap between textual description and image location.
-Building on these successes, researchers are actively exploring how to migrate these models, proven successful on static images, to the more complex video domain.
-The goal is to address the unique challenges posed by the additional temporal dimension in videos and to leverage the rich dynamic information.
+\IEEEPARstart{M}{ultimodal} learning, particularly vision-language (or image-text) learning, has attracted significant attention in the community in recent years.
+With larger datasets and more powerful computing resources, researchers can train ILFMs to adapt to various downstream tasks and modalities.
+Vision-language models such as CLIP \cite{intro:clip} and BLIP \cite{intro:blip} demonstrate that large-scale pre-training on image-text pairs yields highly transferable visual representations.
+Subsequent approaches including MDETR \cite{intro:mdetr} and Grounding-DINO (G-DINO) \cite{intro:groundingdino} advance this paradigm by explicitly aligning free-form linguistic expressions with localized image regions, thereby bridging the gap between open-vocabulary language and visual grounding.
+More recently, LLM (Large Language Model)-based ILFMs\cite{llava,intro:qwenvl,intro:internvl} have emerged, which integrate diverse image-text understanding capabilities and can generate contextually appropriate responses in accordance with human instructions.
+Given that a video is fundamentally a sequence of images, a key research direction involves transferring the capabilities of ILFMs, which have demonstrated effectiveness on static image understanding, to the more complex video domain for solving challenging video understanding problems.